 Bottom line: If you want to rent in Bucharest, Cluj Napoca, Brasov, Sibiu or other large cities, budget between 350 Euros to 500 Euros per month for a 1-bedroom apartment.
 In a smaller city, you can pay as little as 250 Euros per month for a 1-bedroom apartment.

-(Check Romanian website OLX.ro for tons of listings for properties available for rent or on sale to get a clearer picture of the market and what’s on offer.)
+(Check Romanian website Storia.ro for tons of listings for properties available for rent or on sale to get a clearer picture of the market and what’s on offer.)

 Costs of utilities in Romania

-When renting, the prices for utilities are usually not included in the rent, so you will have to pay these as an extra.
+When renting, the cost of utilities are usually not included, so you will have to pay extra.

 If you’re renting an apartment, most of these will be part of something called Intretinere (which translates as “maintenance”) and it usually includes garbage collection, water, a fund for minor repairs and heating.

-If you have gas (we don’t), that’s paid separately, as well as the electrical bill.
+If you have gas (for heating), that’s paid separately, as well as the electrical bill.
 Here is where the biggest jumps were recorded.